omab/django-social-auth/README.rst

     SOCIAL_AUTH_ERROR_KEY = 'social_errors'

-  This defined the desired session key where last error message should be stored.
+  This defines the desired session key where last error message should be stored.
 It's disabled by default.

 - Configure authentication and association complete URL names to avoid